 Japanese language training can be frustrating and a little intimidating.
-When you listen to these audio lessons, try to relax.
+When you listen to these audio lessons, please try to relax.
 Don’t worry too much about the transcript and the grammar guides.
 Those written materials are available to help you when issues arise, but just try to focus on whatever question you are being asked to answer in the moment.
 Having said that, it makes sense to scan the transcript and the Grammar Guide for useful clues before you start each lesson.

 The transcript from the beginning of Lesson 1 is shown below.
-Please begin by reading through it.
-The information in parentheses is explanatory material found only in the transcript; you will not hear this content voiced in the audio lesson.
+The information in parentheses is found only in the transcript; you will not hear this content voiced in the audio lesson.

-Next click on the audio link that follows the transcript.
-The lesson should start.
+Please click on the blue audio link below, and the lesson should start.
 After you hear the first question in English, pause playback.
 Take as much time as you need to think about the question.
 It’s OK to refer to the transcript if you need help with the answer.
 Then say your answer out loud.

 Next resume playback in order to hear the correct answer.
-After listening to this answer, pause playback again.
+After listening to the answer, pause playback again.
 Compare the correct answer to the answer you said out loud.
 If you wish, repeat your answer, trying to match your pronunciation to that of the Japanese speaker.
 When you are ready, resume playback again to move on to the next question.

 Abbreviated transcript for Lesson 1: